bridge-core/bridge-core.github.io/content/docs/extension-docs/index.md

 ## Scripts

 Scripts are loaded from the `<EXTENSION NAME>/scripts` folder.
 Scripts are written in JavaScript and allow extensions to deeply hook into bridge.'s functionality.
-You can create new windows, add new tab types and do many more things.
+You can create new windows, add new tab types and lots more.